GabrielGhe/GabrielGhe.github.io/_posts/2015-04-09-c-to-c-callback.md

 {% endhighlight %}
 <!-- /Code ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^-->

-Now that we have the function in C++ that will do stuff and execute our callback, we have to make a callback in C#.
+Now that we have the function in C++ that will do stuff and execute our callback when it's done, we have to make a callback in C#.

 <!-- Code _______________________________________-->
 {% highlight csharp linenos %}